Tweedentity/authorizable/README.md

 }
 ```

-Alternatively, save the `Authorizable.sol` contract wherever you need it.
+Alternatively, save the `flattened/Authorizable.sol` contract wherever you need it.

 ### License